benatspo/Multi-database_Models/README.md

 ![alt text](https://github.com/benatspo/Multi-database_Models/blob/main/img/jupyter_notebook.png?raw=true)
 The Jupyter notebook documentation is available [here](https://jupyter.org/install) (follow "Getting started with the classic Jupyter Notebook" section).

+## Duplicates identification and filtering description
+According to this [study](https://dl.acm.org/doi/pdf/10.1145/3133908), our survey could suffer from duplicated repositories and so bring incorrect results.
+To alleviate the potential noise of project duplicates, we analyzed, identified and filtered those projects and computed our results without the duplicated repositories.
+We introduced  the problem and we described the process of duplicates identification/filtering in a PDF document in the [duplicates_filtering](duplicates_filtering/) folder.

 ## SQL scripts
 The SQL scripts permit to rebuild the survey database from a [LibrariesIO](https://libraries.io/data) dataset.
 They are available in the [sql](sql/) folder.